keypom/keypom-docs/docs/Concepts/Keypom Protocol/Github Readme/Types of Drops/usage-customization.md

 sidebar_label: 'Usage Configurations'
 ---
 # Usage Configurations
-Usage configurations control behaviours surrounding *how* a key can be used.
+Usage configurations control behaviors surrounding *how* a key can be used.
 For example, dictating whether a key can be used to call only `claim`, or `create_account_and_claim`.

 ``` rust
 pub struct UsageConfig {